 If you need an illustrated step-by-step coverstitch guide to troubleshooting I have compiled one for you!

 My top tips on how to coverstitch with a budget machine

-Here is the stuff I’ve learned from using my budget Pfaff Coverstyle machine for 12 years.
+In this coverstitch guide I want to share all the stuff I’ve learned from using my budget Pfaff Coverstyle machine for 12 years.
 I have now upgraded and have less issues.